aplteam/Tatin/docs/TatinUserSettings.md

 There might be scenarios when the default location for the user config file is not suitable for you.

-* If you cannot make frequent changes to the Tatin user settings file in its default location due to, say,  company constraints, then of course it need to go elsewhere.
+* If you cannot make frequent changes to the Tatin user settings file in its default location due to, say,  company constraints, then of course it needs to go elsewhere.

 * Your computer is used by several people, and they all (or at least two of them) need access to the Tatin user settings file.